dgraph-io/wisemonk/README.md

 # Wisemonk

-Wisemonk is a slackbot written in Go that listens to messages on slack and responds to them via the [Slack RTM API](https://api.slack.com/rtm).

-Wisemonk isn't just another bot, its a super intelligent one.
-You can tell it what channels to monitor and set a message limit in a specified duration.
-It will alert you when the number of messages exchanged exceed the max message limit set by you in the given duration.
+Wisemonk is a slackbot to keep people from wasting too much time on Slack.
+It isn't just another bot, its a super intelligent one.
+You can tell it what channels to monitor and then it can

+* alert you when you are talking too much.
+* automatically create a topic on discourse with the contents of your chat and share the url with you.
+* create a topic on demand on discourse.

+A lot of teams have found that the synchronous nature of communication on slack destroys the productivity of their team members.For more on that read this article [here](https://medium.com/better-people/slack-i-m-breaking-up-with-you-54600ace03ea#.ox3a8tukc).
+Thus we at Dgraph try to have most of our structured and meaningful conversations on [Discourse](https://www.discourse.org/).
+Wisemonk constantly monitors our communication and helps us move our discussion to discourse when we are talking a lot.

+## Install

+`go get github.com/dgraph-io/wisemonk`

+`go install github.com/dgraph-io/wisemonk`

+We use govendor to manage our deps and all our deps our checked in to the repo so you don't need to install them separately.

 ## Usage

-After cloning the repo, you can build the binary and run wisemonk like this.
+Since the wisemonk binary is now installed and if you have `$GOPATH/bin` in your path you can call wisemonk like this

-`./wisemonk -token="bot-user-token" -channels="G1D59039B,G1D6B4T6Z" -discoursekey="discourse-api-key" discourseprefix="https://discuss.dgraph.io" -interval=20*time.Minute -maxmsg=50
+`wisemonk -token="bot-user-token" -channels="G1D59039B,G1D6B4T6Z" -discoursekey="discourse-api-key" discourseprefix="https://discuss.dgraph.io" -interval=20*time.Minute -maxmsg=50
 `

-So now if in any 20 minute interval more than 50 messages are exchanged, wisemonk would alert you.
+Now if in any 20 minute interval more than 50 messages are exchanged, wisemonk would alert you.

 Token for slack can be obtained after creating a bot user at https://api.slack.com/bot-users.
 Also note that you would have to add wisemonk as a user to all the channels that you want it to be active on.